microsoft/vscode-gradle/README.md

 - `gradle.focusTaskInExplorer`: Focus the task in the explorer when running a task
 - `gradle.debug`: Show extra debug info in the output panel

+This extension supports the following settings:

+- `java.home`: Absolute path to JDK home folder used to launch the gradle daemons.
+(Contributed by [vscode-java](https://github.com/redhat-developer/vscode-java).)

 ## Snippets

 This extensions provides snippets for the groovy and kotlin build files: